Caroline Alessi: Development

 The character's fictional backstory was detailed in Anthony Hayward's The Who's Who of Soap Operas book.
 It stated that Caroline and her identical twin sister Christina were born to an Australian mother and a second-generation Australian father, whose parents had emigrated from Italy.
 When they were younger, the twins were "very close" and played pranks on their teachers and boyfriends.
 As they grew older, they kept "a mischievous sense of humour" and often shared similar thoughts.

 Caroline is portrayed as the more academically gifted sister, and she is more "socially adept".
 She is characterised as being confident and outgoing, as well as organised and tidy.
 Lorna Cooper of MSN TV also found that Caroline was the more career-minded and confident twin, in contrast to Christina, who was quiet.
 Before moving to Erinsborough, Caroline worked in several hotels and restaurants, eventually moving up to a more managerial role.
 Caroline has a brief romance with Jim Robinson (Alan Dale) when he separates from his wife.

 In April 1992, it was announced that Blakeney had decided to leave Neighbours to concentrate on her music career.
 Producers created an infidelity storyline which threatened to destroy her sister's marriage to Paul Robinson (Stefan Dennis).
-Writers had developed an attraction between Caroline and Paul which later became an issue when the pair have share a passionate kiss.
+Writers had developed an attraction between Caroline and Paul which later became an issue when the pair share a passionate kiss.
 The kiss occurs during a time that Paul and Christina had been having marital problems.
 Paul had briefly abandoned Christina and upon his return tries to meddle in Andrew's upbringing.
 Gillian told a TVTimes reporter that Caroline is "really drawn to Paul" but "terribly close to Christina".
 On-screen, Christina makes Paul sleep on the sofa to give her space.
 Caroline leans over Paul to tuck in his blanket and Paul awakes.
 He mistakes Caroline for Christina and kisses her.
 Gillian that "she would never want to do anything to hurt her sister."
 However, Caroline still could not deny her feelings.
 Caroline feels relieved when she finally confesses her love for Paul.
 Blakeney added that Paul and Christina seemed to be failing so "Caroline would really be kicking herself if she stepped out of the picture and Paul and Christina split up anyway."